junxit/us-congress-bills-111/metadata.md

 - 2010-11-16 — Introduced in House
 - 2010-11-16 — Ms. Hirono moved to suspend the rules and agree to the resolution.
 - 2010-11-16 — Referred to the House Committee on Education and Labor.
+- 2010-11-18 — Considered as unfinished business. (consideration: CR H7578)
+- 2010-11-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 11/16/2010 H7482-7483)
+- 2010-11-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 11/16/2010 H7482-7483)
+- 2010-11-18 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.